The school believes that Information Communication Technology (ICT) and computing:

 Teaching and Learning

 Lyne and Longcross C of E (Aided) Primary School use a scheme of work by iCompute.
 The scheme of work provides full statutory coverage for the new Primary Computing Curriculum 2014.
 Modules are planned in line with the national curriculum and allow for clear progression.
 Modules will be designed to enable pupils to achieve stated objectives.
 Pupil progress towards these objectives will be recorded by teachers as part of their class recording system.
+A copy of our whole school curriculum, can be found below.

 Cross curricular links